Minnkhantkyaw/terraform-beginner/journal/week2.md

 ```
 but my files are not showing up as they should.
 I think I found the issue.
 My index.html files had a path that may have been incorrect.

+It was my index.html file that was incorrect.
+I have it fixed, my images are showing up,
+and when I change the text and update the content version I get a change.

+I can delete the first house (Morton Manor Tiny House) and it will recreate!

+Now I will try to add a second house!

+I had to correct a variable in the new house...

+and I had to run ``` tf init ``` again.

+My plan is good, no errors and 10 resources to create.